web_0230.jpg

 Career Fair Expenses (all students)

-Students attending the Equal Justice Works Conference and Career Fair are eligible for up to $250 reimbursement for travel and lodging expenses.
-Students attending the Yale Co-Sponsored Public Interest Career Fair at NYU School of Law are eligible for reimbursement of $47 (the maximum rate of roundtrip Metro North train fair to NYC).
-If CDO determines that attendance at another career fair is in furtherance of legal employment, students may be eligible for up to $250 reimbursement in travel and lodging expenses.
+If students wish to attend an in-person career fair and CDO determines that attendance at the fair is in furtherance of legal employment, students may be eligible for up to $250 reimbursement in travel and lodging expenses.
 If approved, these career fair expenses will be considered separately from the $800 interview expenses funding.
+Travel expenses must adhere to Yale’s Travel on University Business policy(link is external)2.

 TRI PI Year